 On August 1, 2018, an ombudsman office ruling dismissed graft and misconduct charges that Pangilinan had filed against Cua on February 1, 2017, citing lack of evidence that he had involvement in the drug laboratory, news reports said.

-The murder case against Cua and the other suspects was still pending with the Department of Justice as of August 2018, according to news reports quoting the government's media security task force's head, Joel Sy Ecgo.
+The murder complaint against Cua and the other suspects was still under investigation by the Philippine National Police as of August 2020, according to a task force statement addressed to CPJ.

 Que was also the owner of a local insurance company and unsuccessfully ran for mayor of Virac, according to media reports.